13 Best Bikes & Hikes Within An Hour Of Albany

 Hunter Mountain Fire Tower

-In August of 2017 the DEC announced the completion of the $48,000 reconstruction of Hunter Mountain Fire Tower.
+In 2017, the DEC announced the completion of a $48,000 reconstruction of Hunter Mountain Fire Tower.
 Fire towers represent the rich history of our local forest preserves and are a fun addition to any hike.
-The fire tower is 4,040 tall, making it the highest elevation fire tower in the entire state.
-Hunter Mountain is located just a little over an hour from Albany.
+The fire tower is 4,040 tall, making it the highest elevation fire tower in the entire state, and providing unparalleled views of the Catskill Mountains.
+Hunter Mountain is located just a little over an hour from downtown Albany.

 Access: Route 214, Hunter